Lab Members

 Graduate Researchers

 Michael received his B.S. in Mechanical Engineering from Loyola Marymount University, Los Angeles in May of 2017.
 During his undergraduate degree, Michael was an award recipient of the Intertek Scholarship and Internship program.
 He also interned with Intertek where he worked with a 7-axis Coordinate Measuring Machine (CMM), and analyzed automotive parts.
 Michael was the founder and team captain of the SAE Aero Design Team in 2016 and 2017.
 Michael is an avid rugby player and is currently playing for the UC Davis team.
 Michael received his Master’s degree in 2020 from UC Davis.
-Michael is currently a PhD degree student with a research focus in fluid-structure interactions with application to aerospace vehicles.
+Michael’s PhD research focus is experimental aspects of airframe noise reduction using tail-tabs.

 Email: mbuonarati (at) ucdavis.edu